kristapratico/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/swagger/README.md

       to: DeleteDeployment
   - rename-operation:
       from: ConversationalAnalysisAuthoring_GetDeploymentStatus
-      to: GetDeploymentStatus
+      to: GetDeploymentJobStatus
   - rename-operation:
       from: ConversationalAnalysisAuthoring_GetSwapDeploymentsStatus
-      to: GetSwapDeploymentsStatus
+      to: GetSwapDeploymentsJobStatus
   - rename-operation:
       from: ConversationalAnalysisAuthoring_GetExportStatus
-      to: GetExportStatus
+      to: GetExportProjectJobStatus
   - rename-operation:
       from: ConversationalAnalysisAuthoring_GetImportStatus
-      to: GetImportStatus
+      to: GetImportProjectJobStatus
   - rename-operation:
       from: ConversationalAnalysisAuthoring_ListTrainedModels
       to: ListTrainedModels